cbh6/cbh-dev-notes/tools/git.md

 ## Commands

-git reset HEAD~1 --hard
+`git reset HEAD~1 --hard` -> resets HEAD pointer

-> GIT FETCH antes de hacer el checkout para sincronizar los cambios

-> git remote prune and git fetch --prune do the same thing: delete the refs to branches that don't exist on the remote

-> Add files and edit message to previous commit. `-a` adds all unstaged files `git commit -a --amend -m "ESCOLWEB - Modify hueco central field text color and fix hueco edit"`
+`GIT FETCH` -> before doing checkout to sync changes `git remote prune` and `git fetch --prune` do the same thing: delete the refs to branches that don't exist on the remote `git commit -a --amend -m "New commit message"` -> Add files and edit message to previous commit. `-a` adds all unstaged files

-> `git cherry pick` -> Brings an specific commit to the branch
-> `git merge --abort` -> Abort merge
+`git cherry pick` -> Brings an specific commit to the branch `git merge --abort` -> Abort merge

 ## Adding an existing project to GitHub using the command line